Tahirih Justice Center: Legal and social services

 Tahirih provides legal services for immigrant women and girls, with expertise in the areas of gender-based asylum, Violence Against Women Act Petitions, T Visas, U Visas, and Special Immigrant Juvenile Status.
 Tahirih also provides family law services, engages in civil law, including appellate advocacy and impact litigation, and connects clients to social services.

 Tahirih utilizes the services of pro bono attorneys, medical providers, and other professionals to serve its clients.

 Public policy advocacy

 Tahirih's engages in non-partisan public policy advocacy focused on ensuring that U.S. laws and policies protect immigrant women and girls from violence and exploitation.

 Tahirih's policy advocacy focus areas include protecting the rights of immigrant survivors of crime, promoting access to asylum for women and girls fleeing gender-based persecution, ending the detention of refugee women and children, preventing abuse and exploitation through the international marriage broker industry, and addressing protection gaps for individuals facing forced marriages.

 Forced marriage protection

 Through its Forced Marriage Initiative, Tahirih provides support and assistance to individuals in the United States who are facing or fleeing forced marriage in the U.S. or abroad.
+This initiative also focuses on preventing and abolishing child marriage.
+Since the FMI was launched in 2016, new child marriage laws have passed in 37 states, three territories, and Washington, D.C., with 17 states, two territories, and D.C. now ending child marriage entirely.